 Salt Lake City had the most: 30 individuals and companies sanctioned.
 It was followed by West Jordan, where 16 were sanctioned.

-Taylorsville had the fewest, with two sanctioned between December 2011 and November 2012.
+Taylorsville had the least, with two sanctioned between December 2011 and November 2012.
 Park City, which is in Summit County but is included in the City edition of Close-Up, had three.